kendamaleh/Data_Analytics/P1_Test_a_Perceptual_Phenomenon/README.md

 # P1 Test a Perceptual Phenomenon #
-This a project for Udacity Data Analytics program using inference statistics to draw a conclusion based on the results based on descriptive statistics and a statistical test to analyze the Stroop effect.
+This a project for Udacity Data Analytics program using inference statistics to draw a conclusion based on descriptive statistics and a statistical test to analyze the Stroop effect.